-As a budding young actor Laurie Heath appeared in stage productions of Oliver! and The Sound Of Music and the film Goodbye Mr. Chips; he also appeared in the film Becket alongside Paul Layton, who also became a member of the New Seekers, though the two were not members of the group at the same time.
-In an interview for the Australian Women's Weekly, Laurie joked: "Don't blink watching them.
+As a budding young actor Laurie Heath appeared in stage productions of Oliver! and The Sound Of Music and the film Goodbye Mr. Chips; he also appeared in the films I Could Go On Singing (1963) and Becket (1964) alongside Paul Layton, who also became a member of the New Seekers, though the two were not members of the group at the same time.
+In an interview for The Australian Women's Weekly, Laurie joked: "Don't blink watching them.
 You might miss me."

-In addition to theatre and film, Laurie Heath also landed a number of television roles, appearing in episodes of Z Cars and 24 Hour Call, with leading roles in The Canterville Ghost, It Happened Like This and Winter In Ischia.
+In addition to theatre and film, Laurie Heath also landed a number of television roles, appearing in episodes of Z Cars, Maupassant and 24 Hour Call.
+Laurie had leading roles in The Canterville Ghost (BBC Sunday-Night Play, 23rd December 1962), It Happened Like This (Rediffusion, 3rd January 1963), Mike (Rediffusion, September - December 1964, 13 episodes) and Winter In Ischia (ITV Play Of The Week, 12th July 1965).

 Laurie Heath (far right)